entropyxyz/entropy-docs/content/reference/cli.md

                                                           a signature (string)
     ```

-## Text-based user-interface
+## Interactive mode

-The following functions are available within the CLI using the text-based user interface (TBUI).
-To start the TBUI, simply enter `entropy` without any arguments into your terminal:
+The following functions are available within the CLI using the text-based user interface (TUI).
+To start the TUI, simply enter `entropy` without any arguments into your terminal:

 ### Manage Accounts